-Whether you’re filling a vacancy for an existing position or creating a new role due to organization expansion, recruiting for a job opening is an exciting time for a company.
-Before hiring externally, though, you should examine the merits of internal recruitment and how this approach can benefit your business as well as your employees.
+Whether you’re filling a vacancy for an existing position or creating a new role due to organization expansion, recruiting for a job opening can be an exciting time for a company.
+While your first instinct might be to start searching the globe to see what’s out there, you might be best served by looking closer to home.
+Before hiring externally, you should examine the merits of internal recruitment and how this approach can benefit your business and your employees.

 When promoting from within your company, you have several options for internal recruitment strategies to match your business style and hiring goals.

 Some businesses prefer a subdued approach to internal recruitment.
 Rather than making an open job posting, you may seek manager referrals or promotion nominations of top-performing employees from department supervisors.
-This form of internal recruitment could also include department transfers (i.e., an employee from Department A could move to Department B while earning a promotion).
+This form of internal recruitment could also include department transfers, such as an employee from Department A could move to Department B while earning a promotion.

 A part-time employee or an independent contractor already working with your company could transition to a full-time employee role if their work is exemplary.